-Pregnant employees are entitled to at least 6 weeks pregnancy leave (before giving birth) and at least 10 weeks maternity leave (after childbirth).
-If your employee is having multiple births, she is entitled to at least 16 weeks of leave.
+Pregnant employees are entitled to (in Dutch) 6 weeks pregnancy leave (before the due date) and at least 10 weeks maternity leave (after childbirth).
+In total your employee has a right to at least 16 weeks of leave.
 If for instance the baby is born before the pregnancy leave, the total of 16 weeks starts from the day after the birth.

 Self-employed professionals are also entitled to pregnancy leave, maternity leave and an allowance.

 If the partner of an employee gives birth, the employee has a right to 1 week of parental leave for partners after the birth.
 This paid leave can be taken any time in the first 4 weeks after the birth of the child.
 During this period of leave you must continue to pay 100% of the employee's salary.

 Partners have the right to 5 weeks unpaid leave in the first 6 months after the birth.
 They can also choose to take less than 5 weeks.
 Employees who take unpaid leave will be able to claim benefits from the Employment Insurance Agency (UWV) for up to 70% of their salary.

 - take the standard 1-week's partner leave first;

 - take the extra weeks' leave during the first 6 months after the childbirth;

 The employee can spread the leave over a longer period than 5 weeks.
 The employer has to agree to this.

 Employees with children aged up to 8 can take unpaid parental leave in the Netherlands.
 They can get at most 26 times the number of hours they work per week.
 They are allowed to take this leave as soon as they start working for you.
 You must allow this leave.
 During parental leave you are not legally required to pay their salary.
 Unless this is agreed in the collective labour agreement (CAO) or employment contract.